lafa/vpn_enforce/README.md

     # Disable firewall to go back to regular connection
     sudo ufw disable
     ```
-3. if you edit the file vpn_enforce.sh
+3. If you edit the file vpn_enforce.sh

    You can change the NET and VPN interface in the first lines of the script.
    You can also allow inbound traffic by removing the comments from the file; the default is to allow only outbound traffic.